 In order for students to participate in CUP programs, clinical skill training is required of all students who volunteer at any program where clinical care is provided.
 This training includes an online module and “hands-on” training for vaccine administration (intradermal, subcutaneous, and intramuscular), phlebotomy, vital signs, and using the otoscope/ophthalmoscope.
 Additional training per program is required, providing the medical students with information on the population being served, the teaching materials (if applicable) and the procedures for participating in that specific program.

-With 7 in-house clinics, 9 clinical programs and 24 non-clinical/educational programs available in Tucson and Southern Arizona, serving a variety of underserved populations, students have opportunities to participate in service-learning that is related to their individual interests.
+With 8 in-house clinics, 9 clinical programs and 20 non-clinical/educational programs currently available in Tucson and Southern Arizona, serving a variety of underserved populations, students have opportunities to participate in service-learning that is related to their individual interests.
 Students also work with the faculty sponsors to establish new programs that will meet identified community needs.